plops/cl-cpp-generator2/example/163_value_based_oop/README.md

 # Notes

+Visitor:
+  - works for open set of operations (you can easily add more)
-Strategy: configuration details are passed from the outside (behavioural)
+Strategy: configuration details are passed (dependency injection) from the outside (behavioural) (guidelines 23 and )
+  - works for open set of types (orthogonal to visitor)
+  - one strategy deals with one operation (e.g. drawing but not serialization)
+    - for more operations look at `external polymorphism` and `type erasure`
 Bridge: class knows about details but wants to reduce dependencies on these details (structural)
-Prototype: provides virtual clone function (works with open set of types)
+Prototype: provides virtual clone function (works with open set of types) (guideline 30)

+External Polymorphism (p.
+3932)

 # References

 ## Youtube video 1